-With a huge diversity of destinations and an enormous selection of yachts at your disposal, Italy is the top choice for a yacht charter vacation in the Mediterranean this summer.
-Whether you want to explore the beauty of Portofino or cruise the Amalfi Coast in style, Italy offers so much to see and do.
+An Italy yacht charter gives you a diverse range of destinations and an enormous selection of yachts at your disposal, making it the perfect summer choice in the Mediterranean.
+Whether you want to explore the beauty of Portofino or cruise the Amalfi Coast in style, renting a yacht in Italy offers so much to see and do.
 Islands like Sardinia are an oasis of white sand beaches, while cities such as Venice offer fascinating culture and ancient history.
-Ideal for every type of charter guest, Italy is set to be one of our most popular yachting destinations for summer 2020 and beyond.
+Ideal for every type of charter guest, an Italy yacht rental is set to be one of our most popular cruising destinations for summer 2022 and beyond.

 Known for its romantic charm, beloved cuisine, and picture-perfect towns and cities, Italy is one of the Mediterranean’s shining jewels.
 The mainland forms part of the Italian Peninsula, which sits in the heart of the Mediterranean basin with the Tyrrhenian Sea to the west and the Adriatic Sea to the east.
 The smaller Ligurian Sea can also be found on the north-western coast.

 Italy has a vast number of different destinations which you can visit within a relatively short itinerary.
 Spend a day on the beach, followed by a day exploring the city!

 - Plenty of marinas

 The most popular cruising regions are well-catered to superyachts of all sizes.

 - More coastline than anywhere else in western Europe

 The country has over 7,200 kilometres of coast, with plenty of islands that create interesting and diverse itineraries.

 Italy is well-connected to the rest of the world, with plenty of international airports which offer direct, intercontinental flights at all times of the year.